-Everton Women v Liverpool Women
+Everton held to draw in feisty Merseyside derby

 Post update

 Attempt missed.
-Missy Bo Kearns (Liverpool Women) right footed shot from outside the box is high and wide to the right.
+Shanice van de Sanden (Liverpool Women) left footed shot from the centre of the box is high and wide to the left following a corner.

 Post update